The fire of the gypsy’s curse is ablaze with

 Meet the Cast!

 Foreign Festival: Seoul International Music Festival

-U.S. Opera Companies: Opera Tampa, Boston Lyric Opera, Utah Festival Opera, Baltimore Opera, Sacramento Opera, Shreveport Opera, West Bay Opera, Opera San José, Opera Idaho, Ash Lawn Opera, Opera Providence, Maine Grand Opera, Opera Company of Middlebury, Cape Cod Opera, St. Petersburg Opera, New England Light Opera
+U.S. Opera Companies: Utah Festival Opera, Baltimore Opera, Boston Lyric Opera, Sacramento Opera, Opera Tampa, Opera San José, Opera Idaho, Ash Lawn Opera, Opera Providence, Maine Grand Opera, Opera Company of Middlebury, Rockland Opera, Cape Cod Opera, St. Petersburg Opera, Longwood Opera, New England Light Opera

-U.S. Orchestras and Festivals: Opera Orchestra of New York, Tanglewood Festival, Hartford Symphony, Santa Cruz Symphony, Wilmington Symphony, Cambridge Symphony, Sugar Creek Symphony, Pioneer Valley Symphony, Music by the Lake Festival
+U.S. Orchestras and Festivals: Tanglewood Festival, Hartford Symphony, Santa Cruz Symphony, Wilmington Symphony, Cambridge Symphony, Sugar Creek Symphony, Pioneer Valley Symphony, Music by the Lake